 Colony raising rabbits isn’t hard, but there are a few considerations that can make setting up a rabbit colony go more smoothly.
-It’s been six months since I brought home our American Chinchilla breeding trio.
-I researched raising meat rabbits extensively and decided I wanted raise my rabbits in a colony.
+When I brought home our American Chinchilla breeding trio, I had researched raising meat rabbits extensively.
+I knew I wanted to raise my rabbits in a colony.
 I found good information on the Colony Raising Rabbits Yahoo group, and the Facebook groups Colony Raising Rabbits, and Rabbits in Colonies.
 What I found most useful was examples of how other people set up their rabbit colonies.
 I decided to share some pictures of what has been working for us, in hopes that it may help someone else.

 I’ll put the some of the most valuable bits I’ve learned into a list, because I like lists.
 Then I’ll show some pictures of our set up, and talk a little bit more in depth about what’s been working for us.